libnet/libnet/README.md

 Origin & References
 -------------------

-Libnet is widely used, but had become unmaintained at packetfactory.net, and its author is unreachable.
-This version was forked from the 1.1.3 release candidate from packetfactory.net, then bug fixed, actively maintained, and rereleased.
+Libnet is widely used, but had been unmaintained for a long time and its author unreachable.
+This version was forked from the 1.1.3 release candidate from [packetfactory.net][origin], bug fixed, developed, and re-released.

 Use GitHub issues and pull request feature for questions and patches: